nmendels2205/resource-management-workshop/README.md

 1. Follow the instructions in the lab’s `README.md`.
 2. Apply the provided YAML files using the `oc apply -f`
 3. Review the outcomes and analyze the results using the cluster’s dashboard or CLI tools.
+4. Utilize the Grafana instance in the cluster which is installed with predefined dashboards (access via route in `rmw-grafana` namespace)

 ---